 1. Know that fundamentals remain cornerstone.

-In manufacturing environments, project management fundamentals remain cornerstone to success.
+In manufacturing environments, project management fundamentals remain a cornerstone to success.
 For example, selecting the right team, devoting enough time to the planning phase, gaining executive commitment, and following the critical path are key to success.

 For example, rapid progress was the focus when I was working with an aerospace manufacturer to reduce lead times.
 Consequently, there was a tendency to jump right in and not devote enough time to the planning phase.
-After significant conversation, we were able to dedicate the time to the planning phase.
+After a significant conversation, we were able to dedicate the time to the planning phase.
 Thus, the project was set up for success and results followed.